basnijholt/unidep/README.md

 ## :wrench: Advanced Configuration

-`conda_merge` allows advanced configurations such as verbose output and printing to `stdout` instead of a file.
+`conda_join` allows advanced configurations such as verbose output and printing to `stdout` instead of a file.

 - To enable verbose output, use the `-v` or `--verbose` flag.
 - To print the combined environment to `stdout` instead of saving to a file, use the `--stdout` flag.